jessonfoo/p002/week_4/9_cultural_blog.md

 Overall, what do you think of using pairing and feedback to guide your learning?

 *Remember, there is no minimum length, but write this for an audience.*

+## Release 2: Submission!
+Link to your blog on the index of your github.io site and sync your changes.

+Share your blog on the google+ community under "Blog Posts!"
+Read others blogs.
+What did you like about them?

+Post a comment on their community post to start a discussion or give some feedback.
+Consider sharing your blog post on Reddit as well.